One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Asymptotic Analysis

 where $\mathcal{C}_{c}(\mathcal{N}^{\otimes n})$ includes all ordered twins $(r',R')$ satisfying

-To upper bound RHS of (\ref{rr}) we apply fact (\ref{rbqh}).
-The first term on the RHS of (\ref{RR}) can be upper bounded by making use of lemma (\ref{lh}) and for the second term, we use lemma (\ref{lm}) replacing $|\mathcal{H}_{A}|$ with $|\mathcal{Y}|^{n}$.
-The inequalities will be as follows:
+To upper bound right-hand side of (\ref{rr}) we apply Fact \ref{rbqh}.
+The first term on the right-hand side of (\ref{RR}) can be upper bounded by making use of lemma (\ref{lh}) and for the second term, we use Lemma \ref{lm} replacing $|\mathcal{H}_{A}|$ with $|\mathcal{Y}|^{n}$.
+The inequalities are as follows: